Introduction to Planning Policy

 - Neighbourhood Plans (NP)

-Within this section you will find information on a range of other documents that are produced by Wiltshire Council including:
+Within this section you will find information on a range of other documents that are produced by Wiltshire Council along with useful information including:

 In May 2015, the Community Infrastructure Levy (CIL) came into force locally in Wiltshire.
 We adopted a CIL charging schedule, Regulation 123 list, Planning Obligations Supplementary Planning Document (SPD) and an instalments policy for the payment of CIL.